pinnacleapi/pinnacleapi-documentation/FAQ.md

 Bets placed on events with live delay are treated differently than other bets.
 They get  `betId`  assigned only once they are `ACCEPTED`.

-The only way to find out the  `status`  of such a bet is by querying  `Get Bets V2`  by `uniqueRequestIds`:
+The only way to find out the  `status`  of such a bet is by querying  `/bets?uniqueRequestIds`:

-`/v2/bets?uniqueRequestIds=86a90ab9-fca1-4703-a11c-ce329a85584e`
+`/bets?uniqueRequestIds=86a90ab9-fca1-4703-a11c-ce329a85584e`

 As long as the bet is in `PENDING_ACCEPTANCE`, the response would be: